kscott94/bioinformatics_bootcamp/python_module/python_exercises.md

 ### 2. Random sequence generator
 * Watch this youtube video about the random package: https://www.youtube.com/watch?v=KzqSDvzOFNA
 * Write a function to generate a random sequence of DNA.
 Allow the user to specify length of random sequence and GC content.
-Output the random sequence in fasta format
+Output the random sequence in fasta format.
+In the header of the fasta formated sequence, could include the actual GC content.
+* Challenge: allow the user to specify acceptable range for GC content (e.g. 50% plus or minus 3%).
+Check to see if the actual GC content is within the acceptable range.
+If not, generate a new random sequence until it contains the acceptable GC content range.

 ### 3. Describe a sequence